I work as a part of the team at TRC in London and Edinburgh.

-From there I draw on other training I have in EMDR (full 4 part training with EMDR works and attachment based short training with Mark Brayne, Annabel McGoldrick & Pam Virdi).
+Using these foundations I draw on further training I have undertaken in EMDR (full 4 part training with EMDR works and attachment based short training with Mark Brayne, Annabel McGoldrick & Pam Virdi).
 Further short trainings in DBT, Mindfulness, Motivational Interviewing, CBT, group work, IPT

-I have a specialism in eating disorders which I developed working as a therapist at the Ellern Mede Centre for Eating Disorders, The Maudsley Eating Disorder Service and The Royal Free Hospital Intensive Eating Service.
+I have a specialism in eating disorders which I developed working as a Specialist Nurse Therapist at the Ellern Mede Centre for Eating Disorders, The Maudsley Eating Disorder Service and The Royal Free Hospital Intensive Eating Service.

 I have worked extensively with adolescents and young people as well as adults and families.
 This has brought me an awareness of how complex and deeply affecting mental health difficulties can be and therefore how important it is to have a thoughtful, nurturing and reliable approach in their care.